 Throughout your career, as your family and savings grow, whole life insurance can help with pre-retirement protection and tax-efficient accumulation.

 In terms of protection, whole life insurance is a permanent policy, providing a guaranteed death benefit throughout your life.
-By contrast, term insurance, a lower-cost life insurance option, only provides protection for a set number of years.
+By contrast, term insurance, a lower-cost life insurance option, often provides protection for a set number of years.
 And while some term life insurance policies can be converted to permanent life insurance, it comes at a higher price.

 Which is another important feature of whole life insurance — premiums are guaranteed at a constant level, and sometimes for a certain number of years or to a certain age, like age 65.
 With other types of permanent life insurance, the level of premiums can fluctuate.

 At the same time, whole life insurance builds cash value, which provides a way of accumulating funds on a tax-advantaged basis.
 As you pay premiums, that cash value increases on a tax-deferred basis at a growth rate that is guaranteed by the carrier.

 How fast the cash value grows depends on how quickly premiums are paid.